ygdes/ULSR_demo/docs/info.md

 ## Structure

 The input, output and inout stages are made from 2 or 3 latches, made from standard A21OI and A221OI cells.
+They are smaller than a DFF.
 ![](ULSR_cells.2k.png)

 ## Cell usage